Under Armour (UA)

 AI Analysis | Feedback

-Reza Taleghani is slated to assume the role of Chief Financial Officer in February.
-He currently serves as the CFO at Samsonite Group, a position he has held since 2018.
-Previously, Taleghani was President and CFO at Brightstar Corp., which was a SoftBank portfolio company, indicating experience with private equity-backed firms.
-His career also includes over 15 years at JP Morgan in senior roles across investment banking, commercial banking, and asset management, and he served as President and CEO of Sterling Airlines in Copenhagen, Denmark.
+Executive Vice President, Chief Financial Officer Reza Taleghani is set to join Under Armour as Executive Vice President and Chief Financial Officer in February 2026, succeeding David Bergman.
+He brings over twenty-five years of global financial and operational leadership experience.
+Prior to Under Armour, Taleghani served as Executive Vice President and CFO at Samsonite Group S.A. since 2018, where he oversaw global finance operations and led financial transformations resulting in record margins.
+Before Samsonite, he was President and CFO at Brightstar Corp., a SoftBank portfolio company, where he managed key international acquisitions.
+His career also includes more than 15 years at J.P.
+Morgan in various senior roles across investment banking, commercial banking, and asset management, and he served as President and CEO of Sterling Airlines A/S.Kara Trent

 AI Analysis | Feedback